Jenblr/COSC-4315-Functional-Programming-of-Set-Operations/README.md

 ## LAMBDA FUNCTIONS OVERVIEW:
 * Both Python and JavaScript versions of this program make extensive use of lambda function for various operations, enhancing the readability and conciseness of the code.
-* Lambda functions are anonymous fucntions that can be defined inline, elmindating the need for separate function definitions.
+* Lambda functions are anonymous functions that can be defined inline, eliminating the need for separate function definitions.

 ### LAMBDA FUNCTION: